“She is the flower of the field from whom bloomed the precious lily of the valley.

 Through her birth the nature inherited from our first parents is changed.””

-This would not prevent devotees in the Baclaran shrine, however, to celebrate the birthday of our blessed mother Mary.
-Many devotees will flock to Baclaran and attend the Sunday mass, and at the same time express affection to Mary on her birthday.
-I would not be surprise if after each Sunday mass, devotees will heartily sing “Happy Birthday” to Mary.
-Many will offer flowers to her icon and in the altar.
-Indeed, this day is a happy day for many devotees as they share in the joy of the birth of Mary who is their intercessor and companion in the journey of life full of trials and tribulations.
+Tomorrow, 8th day of September we celebrate the feast of the birthday of our blessed mother Mary.
+If not for the pandemic, many devotees will flock to Baclaran, which makes it look like an ordinary Wednesday or Sunday.
+The Shrine is packed with devotees the whole day.
+After each mass, devotees heartily sing “Happy Birthday” to Mary.
+Many offer flowers to her icon and in the altar.
+This day is always a happy day for many devotees as they share in the joy of the birth of Mary who is their intercessor and companion in the journey of life full of trials and tribulations.

 There is no historical record of the birth of Mary.
 It might come as a surprise to many, however, that during the time of Mary, as in any other Mediterranean societies of ancient times, the birth of a girl is a non-event inasmuch as the birth of a boy is a call for a big feast and celebration.
 Mary lived in a society where women were regarded properties of men and second class citizens.
 Thus, it would not be farfetched to say that Mary never celebrated her own birthday during her lifetime.
 Besides, there is no such thing as a yearly celebration of one’s birthday during Mary’s time.

 Today, however, birthdays have become a big deal.
 Could you imagine not celebrating your own birthday?
 This means that if you have no money or any food and drinks, you are so ashamed to let anyone know that it is your birthday lest you would incur the butt of teasing from everyone for not throwing a party or offering anything to nibble on.